 In addition to focusing on emerging technologies, criminals are also becoming better at forging official government-issued IDs.
 This includes the digital identity of an individual as well.
 Cases where false identification documents correspond exactly with information on the victim’s social media accounts, including the full name, date of birth, place of birth, and connections with fake family and friends, are becoming increasingly common.
 Fraudsters are now going the extra mile to make the identity thefts more believable, and they are spending more time on building credible backstories and a network of realistic and credible contacts for the stolen identity.

 Thankfully, online ID verification solutions like those offered by ZignSec can help with this.
-With our tools, customers can scan over 8,000 types of IDs and documents in real-time and take comfort in a best-in-class user experience and a 100% automated process.
+With our tools, customers can scan over 8,000 types of IDs and documents in real-time and take comfort in a best-in-class user experience and automated processes.

 With criminals changing their approach on a near daily basis, and with their attempts becoming progressively more complex, businesses and individuals need to take a more holistic approach to data and identity verification.
 Protecting identities is of utmost importance to individuals, and it has perhaps become even more important to businesses as consumers trust them with their sensitive information.
 Obvious financial losses aside, banks also face potentially massive reputational, political, and legal consequences if their customers are subject to fraudulent crimes as a result of using their services or products.
 It’s no wonder that what was once seen as merely an operational cost for banks is now considered a board-level issue